 You can set or change the Review Period rules on the Payroll Settings tab, under Manage > Settings.
 You can then specify the Otherwise Working Day Minimum to set the minimum times the day must have been worked across the Review Period for the day to be counted as an OWD.

-Note that PayHero will only refer to the Timesheet work pattern if it can't determine a work pattern set from an employee's Employment tab.
+Note that PayHero will only refer to the timesheet work pattern if it can't determine a work pattern set from the employee's employment tab.

 Manually specifying OWDs

-PayHero will automatically process single day leave requests as an OWD.
-For example, giving an employee a single day of annual leave will pay the employee the correct amount regardless of whether it is in fact an OWD or not.
-In the example below, the 26th will be designated as an OWD.
-To manually specify OWDs that will span across a time frame, you will need to individually enter 1 day of leave for each day within that time frame.
+PayHero will process any single day leave requests as an OWD for all employees.
+For example, an employee requesting a single day of annual leave will pay the employee for a day of leave regardless of whether it is an OWD or not.
+In the example below, Saturday the 11th will be designated as an OWD despite the employee not working over weekends.

 Alternatively, if the employee has a request spanning multiple days and you disagree with the number of days PayHero determines to be OWDs, you also have the option to manually override the amount of leave processed in the pay run.
-Simply edit the employee's pay and adjust the number of days on the leave line, then click Apply.
+Simply edit the employee's pay and adjust the number of days and hours on the pay item, then click Apply.

-Ensure you also adjust the Work Days at the top of the pay if this will change the total number of days the employee is being paid for in this pay run.
+Ensure you also adjust the Work Days at the top of the pay if this will change the total number of days the employee is being paid for in that pay run and is vital for the calculation of leave rates.